ivangfr/springboot-jsoup-html-parser/README.md

 the first time, deploy `game-score-api` and, finally, deploy the cronjob `game-score-collector-cronjob` that will run every `hh:00, hh:10, hh:20, hh:30, hh:40 and hh:50` to get updated data from website.

-### Simulation
+#### Simulation

-- In order to test the application, run the following command to get the `game-score-api` url
+In order to test the application, run the following command to get the `game-score-api` url
 ```
 GAME_SCORE_API=$(minikube service game-score-api-service --url)
 echo $GAME_SCORE_API
 ```

-- Copy the url shown above and paste in a browser.
+Copy the url shown above and paste in a browser.
 It will open the`game-score-api` swagger website.

-- Or you can use `curl`.
+Another way is to use `curl`.
 For example, the command below returns the game score results with pagination: page 0, size 10, sorted descending by `score` field.
 ```
 curl -i "$GAME_SCORE_API/api/games?page=0&size=10&sort=score%2Cdesc"
 ```

-### Shutdown
+#### Shutdown

-- The following script delete all deployments
+The following script delete all deployments
 ```
 ./cleaning-up.sh
 ```

-- The command below shuts down the Minikube Virtual Machine, but preserves all cluster state and data.
+The command below shuts down the Minikube Virtual Machine, but preserves all cluster state and data.
 Starting the cluster again will restore it to it’s previous state.
 ```
 minikube stop
 ```

-- The command below shuts down and deletes the Minikube Virtual Machine.
+The command below shuts down and deletes the Minikube Virtual Machine.
 No data or state is preserved.
 ```
 minikube delete
 ```